Skip to content

 Land of the Clansmen

-For centuries Scotland used to be the land of the Clansmen.
-The country was divided and governed by families like the MacDonalds, Camerons or MacKenzies.
-All of which had their own tartans, traditions and allegiances and were interlocked in a fight for influence and wealth.
-What they had in common was a deep connection and history with the land they occupied and an immense pride to be fierce fighters and survivors of the north.
-It was seldom though that they agreed on anything politically, it needed an outside force – a common enemy – to gather the concurring clans like in the wars led by national heroes like William Wallace (his monument is seen in the last picture), Robert the Bruce or lastly Bonnie Prince Charlie in the 18th century.
-That enemy of course was England.
-After the shattering battle of Culloden in which the Scottish forces lost against the English king the history of the clan-ships ended.
+For centuries, Scotland was the land of the Clansmen.
+The country was divided and governed by families like the MacDonalds, Camerons, or MacKenzies.
+These had their own tartans, traditions, and allegiances and were interlocked in a fight for influence and wealth.
+They had a deep connection and history with the land they occupied and an immense pride to be fierce fighters and survivors of the north.
+It was seldom, though, that they agreed on anything politically, it needed an outside force – a common enemy – to gather the concurring clans like in the wars led by national heroes like William Wallace (his monument is seen in the last picture), Robert the Bruce or lastly Bonnie Prince Charlie in the 18th century.
+That enemy, of course, was England.
+After the shattering battle of Culloden, in which the Scottish forces lost against the English king, the history of the clan ships ended.
 Though their traditions and history can be seen all over the country – the spirit of fierce warriors and the deep connection to their native land can be felt and is still there.

 test